Lemniscate-2525/30_Days_of_ML/Day21_Bivariate_Market_Volatility_Modeling_GRU/README.md

 When the update gate learns to remain open (near 1) for important historical signals, the product stays near 1 thus gradient does not vanish.
 This is GRU's version of the Constant Error Carousel: the additive hidden state update replaces LSTM's additive cell state update, serving the same purpose with fewer parameters.

-Gradient clipping (`max_norm=1.0`) handles the opposite case ie. when gate values push gradients above 1, clipping prevents explosion.
+Gradient clipping (`max_norm = 1.0`) handles the opposite case ie. when gate values push gradients above 1, clipping prevents explosion.

 ---